Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Singularity analysis, stable laws, and mixed Poisson distributions

 Note that it is in general easy to get more asymptotic terms in~\eqref{EqSA}, and that singularity analysis directly translates them into more asymptotic terms in~\eqref{EqSA1}.
-What is more, if one has several dominant singularities, one just has to sum the contributions of the local expansions at each singularity to get the asymptotics of the coefficients (this standard process is well presented in~\cite[Chapter IV.
-6]{FlaSe2009}).
-Multiple dominant singularities often arise in the context of walks or trees, as soon as their spreading distribution has periodic support, and the limiting behaviour can then be obtained following the lines of~\cite{BaWa2019}.
+Moreover, if one has several dominant singularities, one has to sum the contributions of the local expansions at each singularity to get the asymptotics of the coefficients (for more details see~\cite[Chapter~IV.6]{FlaSe2009}; see also the rotation law in~\cite{BaWa2019} for walks or trees with periodic offspring ).